 The second type of sports betting game that the WCLC offers is the Point-Spread.
 This is a game in which the WCLC handicapped one of the teams so that the odds for a home or away win are the same.

 The punter must choose a minimum of 2 games, which means that there is an option to make a ticket where you will include 2 to 12 games.
 The sports included in the Point-spread offer are professional and college basketball, professional and college football, hockey and baseball.

-In the card there are daily games from individual leagues included.
-For example, the 2016 NFL Week 11 card was made up of 13 games whose scores where predicted correctly by 110 people playing with the WCLC.
+In the card, there are daily games from individual leagues included.
+For example, the 2016 NFL Week 11 card was made up of 13 games whose scores were predicted correctly by 110 people playing with the WCLC.
 This meant that all players who got their predictions right divided the winnings and each person won $2,463.